Bug report #11954

 I'll try to test this sometime soon, although I'm leaving on vacation and may not get to it for a while.

-#4 Updated by Ilya Zverev about 4 years ago
+#4 Updated by Ilya Zverev over 4 years ago

 Encountered this issue when creating my first atlas last week.
 Made a column for rotating shapes, so they fit best on a paper, and found out the scale does not change, regardless of rotation.